RShankar/Semantic-Web-for-Genomics/Tools/Python/readme.md

 This is based on Chapter 16 in the GO Handbook.
 There is an interactive version of the tutorial, including solutions, at this site: http://gohandbook.org .
 GAF format info is [here](http://geneontology.org/page/go-annotation-file-gaf-format-21)

-I will document the steps here:
+I will document the steps here: I already had Anaconda and Python 3.6.3 on my Linux system.
+I will assume that you can install those.